bedita/app/README.md

-# BE4 App
+# BEdita App

-This is the BE4 frontend base app.
+This is the BEdita frontend base app.

 ## Configuration